snowyben/00_notes/virtual_function_example.md

 # Virtual Function Testcode

-For polymorphism feature in C++[virtual].
+For polymorphism feature in C++.
 If we write a virtual function in the following style equaling to zero, it will be a pure virtual function:
 1. > The base class is not allowed to be instantiated;
 2. > The pure virtual function must be implemented.
 ```c++